Under Maintenance

 https://twitter.com/Trevorlawrencee/status/1292599402784325632

 Now time for the final tweet.
-If the lives of the player and their loved ones was not enough of an incentive for people to avoid contracting the virus then nothing will be enough.
-It’s been as bad as it has been without college football, without sports and without hundreds of people travelling.
-Imagine if there is college football with hundreds of people travelling.
-The spring and summer was the time to wear a mask and take precautions to stop the virus so college football could happen.
-Now it’s too late for the NCAA to play.
-There is no plan, the virus has infected too many and there’s nowhere near enough tests for a season to be successful.
+If the lives of the players and their loved ones were not enough of an incentive for people to avoid contracting the virus then nothing will be enough.
+It’s been as bad as it has been without college football, without sports, and without hundreds of people traveling.
+Imagine if there is college football with hundreds of people traveling.
+The spring and summer were the time to wear a mask and take precautions to stop the virus so college football could happen.

 Subscribe!
 Support the Vendetta Sports Media team by checking out our store!